john-science/python_for_scientists/classes/12_matplotlib/lecture_12.md

 # Plotting with matplotlib

 Matplotlib is a standard plotting library in Python.
-It is typically used for 2D and 3D data plots, not for gaming graphics.
-There are so many kinds of plots one might want to make, and so many diffferent ways to customize them, that not everything can be covered explicitly here.
-Instead, several common types of plots will be shown, as well as common customizations.
-After that, references will be given for the user to create the plots of their dreams.
+That is, people use it all the time to make 2D or 3D informational graphics.
+This is not a thorough guide to everything you can do with the library.
+But a quick introduction to the four major kinds of plots you (as a scientist/engineer) will want to make 99% of the time.
+The plots are easy to make, and easy to customize.
+Matplotlib also allows for a dizzying amount of customization, so you can create anything from quick-and-easy plots to publication-quality plots.

 ## Installing matplotlib